aiplan4eu/unified-planning/docs/showcases/04-service-robot.md

 ## Context

 This use-case demonstrates sample tasks of the service robot [Mobipick](https://github.com/DFKI-NI/mobipick) that operates in the context of human-robot collaboration.
 Mobipick consists of a MiR base, a UR5 arm and a Robotiq gripper attached to the arm.
-Mobipick runs ROS as its middleware, and its capabilities and actions are implemented in [ROS](https://ros.org) or use the ROS ecosystem.
+Mobipick uses [ROS](https://ros.org) as its middleware, with its capabilities and actions either implemented in ROS or taken from the ROS ecosystem.

 ![Mobipick service robot](img/mobipick.jpg)